lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      algorithm specification.
      If any fail, then the entire signature validation fails.

+      if FirstAlg supports context:
-      if not ML-DSA.Verify( pk1, M', s1, ctx=Domain ) then
+          if not FirstAlg.Verify( pk1, M', s1, ctx=Domain ) then
              output "Invalid signature"
+      else
+          if not FirstALg.Verify( pk1, M', s1) then
+             output "Invalid signature"

+      if SecondALg supports context:
+         if not SecongAlg.Verify( pk2, M', s1, ctx=Domain ) then
+            output "Invalid signature"
+      else
-      if not Trad.Verify( pk2, M', s2 ) then
+         if not SecondAlg.Verify( pk2, M', s2 ) then
             output "Invalid signature"

       if all succeeded, then
          output "Valid signature"